 - Law Enforcement who may be trying to locate or identify a criminal suspect, fugitive, witness or missing person, or investigate a crime or death under suspicious circumstances; additionally to report a crime, its location, the victim’s identity and/or the location of the person who committed the crime.
-This also includes government law enforcement who may need information to protect elected constitutional officers, heads of state or to conduct investigations.
+This also includes government law enforcement who may need the information to protect elected constitutional officers, heads of state or to conduct investigations.

 - Military activity or National Security and as required by military command authorities or federal agencies as authorized by law for intelligence, counterintelligence or other national security activities.

-- Coroners, Medical Examiners and Funeral Home Directors if necessary for the identification of a deceased person or cause of death, or to carry out funeral director duties.
+- Coroners, Medical Examiners, and Funeral Home Directors if necessary for the identification of a deceased person or cause of death, or to carry out funeral director duties.